sonbua/ResponsibilityChain/README.md

 }
 ```

-Composite handler can have deeply nested handlers as much as needed.
+A composite handler can have as many nested handlers as needed.
+Support for deeply nested handlers is a natural progression.

 ```cs
 var parser = new WorkLogParser(